StefanUp/formated-gitlogs/README.md

-# Get formated gitlogs from terminal
+# Get formatted gitlogs from terminal

 > Python script create file with formatted gitlogs

 ### Clone

-- Clone this repo to your local machine using `https://github.com/StefanUp/formated-gitlogs`
+- Clone this repo to your local machine using `https://github.com/StefanUp/formatted-gitlogs`

 ### Setup